 To make the most out of this device, it’s essential to be as accurate as possible when setting up your initial temperatures.

 A thermometer is only a tool used for measuring the internal temperature of your meat and grill or oven.
 As with any other measuring instrument, it is only as good as the input you give it.

 So, it would help if you were as accurate as possible when setting up the initial cooking timer for the types of meat you are cooking.

 The digital thermometer makes this more manageable with the many presets available to choose from.

-The TP20 has a few minor drawbacks in the design, including how the grill clip is set up.
+As per our ThermoPro TP20 review, the TP20 comes with a few minor drawbacks in the design, including how the grill clip is set up.
 After testing the unit on a few different types of smokers, we found the clip can slide easily and is not very functional.
 We would also have preferred if the alarm was a bit louder.

 Is the ThermoPro TP20 waterproof?

 The wireless dual-probe units of the ThermoPro TP20 wireless meat thermometer are waterproof.
 However, it is essential to note that the wireless transmitter and receiver are only splash-proof.
 You can detach the two-probe units to make them easier to clean, but you will need to avoid submerging the electronic components in liquid.

 You can sync your TP20 by turning on both the wireless monitor and the probe unit.
 Once they are turned on, these two devices will automatically sync without you needing to perform any extra steps.
 You do not need to sync the ThermoPro meat thermometer manually.

 Can I leave my TP20 in the meat while it’s cooking?